06 Safeguarding children, young people and vulnerable adults policy

 Any allegations against agency staff must be responded to as detailed in this procedure.
 In

-- During the investigation, the designated officer will identify another suitably experienced person to take on the role of designated
+- During the investigation, the designated officer/line manager will identify another suitably experienced person to take on the role

-- If an allegation is made against the designated officer, then the owners/directors/trustees are informed.
+- If an allegation is made against the designated officer/line manager, then the owners/directors/trustees are informed.

 Recording

-- A record is made of an allegation/concern, along with supporting information, using 06.02a Low level
+- A record is made of an allegation/concern, along with supporting information and is entered on the file of the child,(if the

 - If the allegation refers to more than one child, this is recorded in each child’s file